openstack-archive/fuel-plugin-contrail/doc/source/restoring_failed_contrail_node.rst

        --admin_tenant_name services \
        --admin_password <Neutron password>

 #.
-Add new node with Contrail roles and deploy it by Fuel
+Add a new node with Contrail roles and deploy it with Fuel